 If you encounter a building that will not negotiate today, there’s a good chance they will come around sooner rather than later.
 The opportunity for price reductions can only increase as sellers/developers looking for a way to compete as more new developments come online.

 Just like all properties, there are great new developments and then there are lemons.
 Don’t get caught buying a lemon. – Gea Elika, Principal Broker at Elika Real Estate

-However, if you’re going to buy as an investor then (as with any investment) you need to do your research to ensure the best chance of a good return.
+However, if going to buy as an investor, then (as with any investment), you need to do your research to ensure the best chance of a good return.
 So long as you think micro, choose the right location, the quality, and finish is of high caliber and you time your resale, you should see a solid return on your original investment.